CodePadawans/lightning-sessions/start-a-new-project.md

 The development workflow looks like this:

 1. Pick an issue from the list and assign it to you
-2. Create a new branch
+2. Create a new branch (Called *feature branch*)
-3. Start development on the branch
+3. Start development on feature branch
 4. When you're finished, create a pull request.
+5. Review (done by pair)
+6. Merge Pull Request when everything is fine